 A nonrefundable deposit to the Duke University School of Nursing must accompany the acceptance of admission.
-Please refer to the admissions website for detailed information about deposit amounts.
+Please refer to the admissions information on the School of Nursing website for detailed information about deposit amounts.
 The deposit will be credited to the first semester student account.